FROM ONE GENERATION

 HERE'S HOW WE'RE MAKING A POSITIVE IMPACT:

-New technology in our California bottling plants will save approximately 55 million gallons of water per year starting in 2016.
+Since 2016, new technology in our California bottling plants have helped save approximately 65M gallons of water per year.

 INCREASING FUEL EFFICIENY